-"ONEDRIVE", "C:\path\to\OneDrive"
+"ONEDRIVE_WIN", "C:\path\to\OneDrive"

-Note: Don't use quotes on the xlwings.conf sheet.
+Note: Don't use quotes on the xlwings.conf sheet and if you are on macOS, use ONEDRIVE_MAC instead.

 xlwings PRO

 The purpose of xlwings PRO is to finance the continued maintenance and enhancement of xlwings.
 This will allow you to rely on the package without being left with the dreaded "this library currently has no active maintainers" message that happens to too many open-source packages after a couple of years.